-Offshore oil and gas projects release millions of tonnes of greenhouse pollution directly into the atmosphere, directly contributing to climate change, driving rapid warming of our oceans and degradation of our marine environments.
+Offshore oil and gas projects release millions of tonnes of greenhouse gases directly into the atmosphere, directly contributing to climate change.
 These impacts are not limited to a project's so-called environment that may be affected (EMBA).

-To ensure that these marine environment and climate impacts are appropriately identified and mitigated, NOPSEMA must consider relevant persons, interests, functions and activities in the broadest possible sense.
+To ensure that these environmental and climate impacts are appropriately identified and mitigated, NOPSEMA must consider relevant persons, interests, functions and activities in the broadest possible sense.

-The term 'relevant persons' must incorporate community groups, climate and environmental organisations whose mandate relates to climate change risks and protection of the environment in Australia.
+The term 'relevant persons' must incorporate climate and environmental organisations whose mandate relates to climate change risks and protection of the environment in Australia.

 These groups are entitled to be consulted about the climate impacts of every offshore oil and gas project in Australia.